marcelkornblum/dialectic/README.md

 # Contribution

 Please feel free to fork this repo.
 Ultimately we'll want pull requests and contributors, but to start with the aim is to get the structure in place.
-If you're interested in collaborating, please mail the author.
+If you're interested in collaborating, please mail the author (or contact via GitHub).